DocuWare/Validation-WebAPI-Sample/README.md

 ## Register validation service in DocuWare
 - Open DocuWare configuration and edit the details of the desired store dialog.
-> _ NOTE: You can also configure validation in info dialogs.
-So it will be triggered on every updated document. _
+> You can also configure validation in info dialogs.
+So it will be triggered on every updated document.

 - Register this URL as your validation web service URL: http://127.0.0.1:4444/api (applies to locally running validation service)
 - After testing the availability of the service you can store your changes.